Mission Control Jobs: Solid Queue Ops Setup

 config.mission_control.jobs.http_basic_auth_enabled = false

-For production, consider adding IP restrictions on top of authentication:
+For internet-facing dashboards, consider adding IP restrictions on top of authentication:

 # app/controllers/admin_controller.rb